rlvlad/wt-project-2025/docs/src/sections/sequence_diagram.typ

     _seq("B", "D", disable-src: true, comment: [Redirect]) }),
   comment: [
-    The User can create playlists with the appropriate form in the homepage.
+    The User can create playlists with the appropriate form in the HomePage.
 There, a title needs to be inserted and, optionally, one or more tracks can be chosen from the ones uploaded by the User.
 When the servlet gets the POST request, it interacts with the PlaylistDAO to create the playlist with the `createPlaylist()` method and to add the selected tracks with the `addTracksToPlaylist()` method.

-    Note that selectedTracksIds is a list of integers obtained by converting the strings inside the array returned by the `getParameterValues("selectedTracks")` method with `Integer.parseInt()`.
+    Note that selectedTracksIds is a list of integers obtained by converting the strings inside the array returned by the `getParameterValues("selectedTracks")` method and parsing them with `Integer.parseInt()`.
   ],
   label_: "createplaylist-sequence",
   comment_next_page_: false,